CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 ### Task 1 – Verify how licensing affects installing Microsoft 365 Apps for enterprise

+In this task, you will review how user licensing impacts the ability to install Microsoft 365 Apps for enterprise and verify that the correct licenses are assigned.

-1. On LON-CL1, you should be logged into Microsoft 365 as Holly Dickson in your Edge browser.
+1. On **LON-CL1**, you should be logged into Microsoft 365 as **Holly Dickson** in your Edge browser.

 1. In the **Microsoft 365 admin center**, in the navigation pane, select **Users (1)** and then select **Active users (2)**.